seb303/DnBrowse/README.md

 All types of note can be browsed.

+### Search

+A search function allows searching of the data within the current tab.
+Note that player flags are loaded on demand when each player is expanded in the tree view, and only loaded players will be searched.

 ### Player heads

 If a player object is saved in a flag, an icon shows the player's head (from [crafatar.com](https://crafatar.com/)).
 When clicked, this shows the player's flags.